Communication Arts (COM)

 Surveys verbal and nonverbal elements of communication; and considers how language is used by individuals, governments, the entertainment world and commerce for the purpose of socialization, information and persuasion.

-Course offered: ESPR
+Course offered: SP (even yrs)

 COM314 Intercultural Communication (3 course hours)